PureEval/Docs/docs/api/application.md

 ## app.version {#app-version}

 Provides the version of Vue that the application was created with.
-This is useful inside [plugins](/guide/reusability/plugins.html), where you might need conditional logic based on different Vue versions.
+This is useful inside, where you might need conditional logic based on different Vue versions.

 - **Type**